Mission 25 · Stage 3

 Q1.
 What is a variable?

 Q2.
-Why store the score in a variable instead of just printing 1 each time?
+Why keep the score in a box instead of just printing 1 each time?

 • A. So the total grows and is remembered between presses